-ID Requirement Reference В3 The local WIRES group and / or veterinarian would be contacted if any fauna are injured on site or require capture and / or relocation.
+ID Requirement Reference B3 The local WIRES group and / or veterinarian would be contacted if any fauna are injured on site or require capture and / or relocation.
 Section 9.3.8 FH1 Detailed construction planning would consider flood risk at Barangaroo Station, Martin Place Station and the Waterloo Station construction sites.
 This would include identification of measures to avoid, where feasible and reasonable, not worsen existing flooding characteristics up to and including the 100-year annual recurrence interval event in the vicinity of the project.
 Not worsen is defined as: > A maximum increase flood levels of 50mm in a 100-year Average Recurrence interval flood event > A maximum increase in time of inundation of one hour in a 100 year Average Recurrence interval flood event > No increase in the potential for soil erosion and scouring from any increase in flow velocity in a 100 year Average Recurrence interval flood event.
 Section 9.3.2 FH9 Design of the project would be reviewed to, where feasible and reasonable, not worsen existing flooding characteristics up to and including the 100 year annual recurrence interval event in the vicinity of the project.
 Detailed flood modelling would consider: Potential changes to flood prone land and flood levels Potential changes to overland flow paths Redistribution of surface runoff as a result of project infrastructure Behaviour of existing stormwater runoff Potential changes required to flood evacuation routes, flood warning systems and signage.
-Flood modelling to support detailed design would be carried out in accordance with the following guidelines: Floodplain Development Manual (NSW Government, 2005b) Floodplain Risk Management Guideline: Practical Consideration of Climate Change (DECC, 2007b) Floodplain Risk Management Guide: Incorporating Sea Level Rise Benchmarks in Flood Risk Assessments (DECCW, 2010c) New guideline and changes to section 117 direction and EP&A Regulation on flood prone land, Planning Circular PS 07-003 (NSW Department of Planning, 2007).
+Flood modelling to support detailed design would be carried out in accordance with the following guidelines: Floodplain Development Manual (NSW Government, 2005b) Floodplain Risk Management Guidel Practical Consideration of Climate Change (DECC, 2007b) Floodplain Risk Management Guidel: Incorporating Sea Level Rise Benchmarks in Flood prone land, Planning Circular PS 07-003 (NSW Department of Planning, 2007).
 Flood modelling and consideration of mitigation measures would be carried out in consultation with the relevant local councils, the Office of Environment and Heritage and the State Emergency Services.
-Not worsen is defined as: A maximum increase flood levels of 50mm in a 100 year Average Recurrence interval flood event A maximum increase in time of inundation of one hour in a 100 year Average Recurrence interval flood event No increase in the potential for soil erosion and scouring from any increase in flow velocity in a 100 year Average Recurrence interval flood event Sydney Metro have responsibility for the design of the Barangaroo Metro Station.
+Not worsen is defined as: A maximum increase flood levels of 50mm in a 100 year Average Recurrence interval flood event No increase in the potential for soil erosion and scouring from any increase in flow velocity in a 100 year Average Recurrence interval flood event Sydney Metro have responsibility for the design of the Barangaroo Metro Station.
 BESIX Watpac to implement the design under the COP.
-During detailed design, project infrastructure would be designed to meet the following criteria, where feasible and reasonable: Sydney Metro have responsibility for the Locate station and service entrances to underground stations above the greater of the 100 year annual recurrence interval flood level plus 500mm or the probable maximum flood level Provide site surface grading and drainage collection systems at the Chatswood and Marrickville dive structures to manage the risk of local catchment and overland flooding for events up to and including the probable design of the Barangaroo Metro Station.
-BESIX Watpac to implement the design under the COP. maximum flood event Locate aboveground rail system facilities (such as traction power supply sub stations) at least above the 100 year annual recurrence interval flood level plus 500mm
+During detailed design, project infrastructure would be designed to meet the Sydney Metro have following criteria, where feasible and reasonable: Locate station and service entrances to underground stations above the greater of the 100 year annual recurrence interval flood level plus 500mm or the probable maximum flood level Provide site surface grading and drainage collection systems at the Chatswood and Marrickville dive structures to manage the risk of local catchment and overland flooding for events up to and including the probable maximum flood event Locate aboveground rail system facilities (such as traction power supply sub responsibility for the design of the Barangaroo Metro Station.
+BESIX Watpac to implement the design under the COP.
+Locate aboveground rail system facilities (such as traction power supply sub stations) at least above the 100 year annual recurrence interval flood level plus 500mm